momostarsky/imebra_git/docs/risks_requirements.rst

 [REQ_BUILD_DICOMDIR] The library must be able to build DICOMDIR structures and the records they contain ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Imebra must be able to build DICOMDIR structures and the records they contain.
+Dicomhero must be able to build DICOMDIR structures and the records they contain.